simplyYan/simplyYan/README.md

 A one-person developer
 -------------
-📚 Expert in JavaScript, CSS, HTML and SpellSpike.
+📚 Expert in Go, CoffeeScript, CSS, HTML & JS.

 🏆 Creator of famous projects as SpellSpike, SpellSide, MythCoder and Max.